bdsx/bdsx/README.md

 ```

 ## Build (Watch Mode)
-It will build by rollup/babel/typescript in watch mode.
+It will build in watch mode.
-babel can transpile latest scripts to es2015. and it makes compatibility.

 * Build with VSCode
 1. Open the project directory with VSCode